 The 4th generation of iPad soon following at the end of 2012.
 In addition to the improved hardware components, the big change for the iPad 4 is the inclusion of retina display

 Retina display is an Apple term that means when you look at a video or picture on your iPad, you won't be able to see any of the individual pixels e.g. the distorted bits in as black background, or on a close up/picture taken using the zoom in option on the camera.

-At roughly the same time the Apple iPad Mini came to market.
-Similar in specification to the iPad 2, the mini shipped with a 7.9 inch screen.
-Apple view the mini as a more convenient yet still functional tablet.
+At roughly the same time, the Apple iPad Mini came to market.
+Similar in specification to the iPad 2, the mini shipped with a 7.9-inch screen.
+Apple views the mini as a more convenient yet still functional tablet.

-In 2015 we have the iPad Air 2 and iPad Mini 3.
-As you expect with evolving technology, these devices are lighter, quicker, have better camera functionality, and are more secure with the introduction of Touch ID - Fingerprint recognition to access your device.
+In 2015, we have the iPad Air 2 and iPad Mini 3.
+As you expect with evolving technology, these devices are lighter, quicker, have better camera functionality, and are more secure with the introduction of Touch ID, which is fingerprint recognition to access your device.

-The rapid releases of different iPad models, with differing capabilities, underlines just how fluid and competitive the tablet market is, and continues to be.
+The iPad revolution triggered rapid releases of different iPad models, with differing capabilities.
+This underlines just how fluid and competitive the tablet market is, and continues to be.

 Phablets (large mobile phone type devices that site between smartphones and tablets), and slate type devices (tablets that double up as a slimline tablet e.g. Microsoft Surface) are now on the market.